 11. Talk to the Art Prize Artists

-During Art Prize you have an opportunity to meet people from all over the world.
-Take a few moments and ask the artists about their piece.
+During Art Prize, you have an opportunity to meet people from all over the world.
+Take a few moments and ask the artists about their piece of art.

 Many times the stories of the WHY behind their piece will inspire you and make you appreciate their work and their method even more.

 You will be putting in some mileage if you try to see as much as possible downtown.
-I know from experience that you need function over fashion sometimes and I’ve had the blisters to prove that one.
+I know from experience that you need function over fashion sometimes and I’ve had the blisters to prove it.

-It’s a challenge for me to pick a favorite single artist because each of the ArtPrize entries and perspective from different artists are so unique.
+It’s a challenge for me to pick a favorite single artist because each of the ArtPrize entries and perspectives from different artists are so unique.

 Make your voice known to help support the artist who created it if there is a piece that you feel is really worthy of receiving the prize money in the top spot.